MrR0807/Notes/README.md

 * Java Concurrency in Practice
 * Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
 * Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond 2nd Edition
+* Prometheus: Up & Running
 * Algorithhms 4th Edition by Robert Sedgewick, Kevin Wayne
 * Juint in Action.
-Thrid Edition
+Third Edition
 * Kubernetes Native Microservices with Quarkus, and MicroProfile
 * OpenShift in Action
 * Terraform in Action